ppy/osu-wiki/news/2025/2025-11-21-osu-world-cup-2025-round-of-16-recap.md

 Finally, the top 8 teams got to show their stuff on the biggest stage osu! has to offer, while the Contenders and Challengers who had survived the early rounds of play joined them to attempt to play spoiler.
 Would the favourites dominate?
 Could the underdogs pull off any massive upsets?
 Which losers' bracket teams were sent home?
 It was time for the Round of 16 to get underway.

-For those who prefer a visual recap of the week's action, you can once more check out [D I O](https://osu.ppy.sh/users/3958619)'s video here:
+For those who prefer a visual recap of the week's action, you can once more check out ::D I O::{ user-id=3958619 }'s video here:

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/_BHmgpFbYFo" frameborder="0" allowfullscreen></iframe>